The Workshop

 It started as a hobby.
 Then it didn't.

-DeWolfe Wyrks is Jordan and Fenris DeWolfe — a married gay couple living on a houseboat in Georgia, making things with our hands in our spare time.
+DeWolfe Wyrks is Jordan and Fenris DeWolfe, husbands living on a houseboat in Georgia, making things with our hands in our spare time.
 What began as a way to wind down after long days has grown, slowly and on purpose, into a small side trade we love.

 Jordan cuts the leather.
 Fenris strikes the metal.
 Neither of us has any interest in scaling up; we'd rather keep the bench small enough that we still recognize every piece that leaves it.